 Wang, Antonenko, and Dawson expanded on this research by making distinctions between the formats used and the degree of the topic’s difficulty.
 The study focused on videos without instructor presence [narrated presentations] and instructor-present videos.
 The study found that students expressed greater satisfaction and situational interest with instructor-present videos regardless of the level of difficulty of the topic presented.
 It also found that the instructor-present video facilitated greater judgment of learning for difficult topics than narrated presentations.
 Easy topics saw no difference in the judgment of learning for either format.
 Additionally, instructor-present videos reduced the cognitive load of difficult topics, suggesting that students benefited from the visual cues provided by seeing the instructor.
 Describing their subjective feelings of instructor-present videos (with both easy and difficult topics) they used terms like helpful, entertaining, useful, and engaging.
 It is important to note, however, that with regard to the transfer of learning and retention, the study found no difference between narrated presentation and instructor-present videos (Wang, Antonenko, & Dawson,2020).
 The research shows different conclusions on this point, however.
 Pi and Hong found that instructor-present videos did show greater recall and transfer compared to narrated presentations (Pi and Hong, 2016).
 Kizilcec, Papadopoulus, and Sritanyaratna, however, found no significant difference in learning outcomes between narrated presentations and instructor-present videos (Kizilcec, Papadopoulus, and Sritanyaratna, 2014).
 The research, therefore, doesn’t provide any conclusive guidance on formats as it relates to learning outcomes.

-With regard to the creation of narrated presentations, the recommended tools are PowerPoint for creating a narrated presentation to deliver content to students; Kaltura for storing the content, and Canvas for delivering content to students.
+With regard to the creation of narrated presentations, the recommended tools are Microsoft PowerPoint for creating a narrated presentation to deliver content to students; Kaltura for storing the content, and Canvas for delivering content to students.
 Kaltura Machine Captioning is also available to make recorded content accessible.
 Kaltura Interactive Quiz Video can be used to insert questions into presentations.
 This approach might help increase recall and transfer of learning.
+Be aware, however, that Canvas grade book integration to quiz results is not completely reliable.
 Guides can be found for creating narrated presentations for Mac and Windows users.

 - VIEW — Danforth, S., Cullen, R., and Ma Y.J.
 “Evaluating Format Preferences and Effectiveness of Video Podcasts Related to Nutrition Education and Recipe Demonstrations.”
 Journal of Nutrition and Dietetics, (2012).
 112, A19.